 The school sometimes plans on the basis of the needs of the staff and pupils.
 On international questions the school operates according to a mix of planning and spontaneous activities.
 The processes pertaining new international activities have to be improved in terms of visibility and transparency.
 The school does not share the results of the international activities beyond those directly involved.
 International partners are selected accidentally without following any qualitative criteria.

 The school has a leadership which is driving the activities directly but does not necessarily has an overview of all activities from a strategic point of view.

 You scored 9 points out of 30 points

 The capacity of the school of planning and setting priorities in its international work is not yet sufficiently developed.

-The projects involve only a small number of staff members and therefore the impact of the activities on the organisation as a whole will be modest.If only one person coordinates all the international activities, decisions might be quicker but it might prove difficult to have a stronger impact and engagement at school level on a wider variety of activities.The time dedicated by the person/team in charge of international activities is little and/or it made on a voluntary basis and therefore continuity might not be always granted.
+The projects involve an adequate number of persons but should involve also other school components.If only one person coordinates all the international activities, decisions might be quicker but it might prove difficult to have a stronger impact and engagement at school level on a wider variety of activities.The time dedicated by the person/team in charge of international activities is little and/or it made on a voluntary basis and therefore continuity might not be always granted.

 If you need more information about Be+, please contact:

 - Katarina Sperling, Municipality of Norrköping, 📧 email@example.com